- Dr. Brian Abelson DC

 Symptoms of a Rotator Cuff Injury

-Pain when performing overhead activities or when the arm is placed in a forward flexed position.
+Pain during overhead activities or when the arm is in a forward flexed position.

-Severe pain at time of injury, as well as at night
+Severe pain at the time of injury and at night.

-Positive Painful Arc Sign - The Painful Arc Test is used to identify a possible subacromial impingement (Note that this test is not definitive, as many orthopedics test are not, but they lead you in a direction).
+Positive Painful Arc Sign - The Painful Arc Test is used to identify possible subacromial impingement (Note that this test is not definitive, as many orthopedic tests are not, but they lead you in a direction).

-Pain related to specific location, for example Supraspinatus pain.
+Pain related to a specific location, such as supraspinatus pain.

-It is also common for patients to complain of clicking, catching, stiffness, and crepitus.
+Patients may also complain of clicking, catching, stiffness, and crepitus.

 Radiation